Sunday, 19 April 2015

 Second Sunday after Pascha

 The Second Sunday after Pascha is sometimes referred to as 'Good Shepherd Sunday' from the words of the Epistle from I Peter "For you were as sheep gone astray: but you are now converted to the shepherd and bishop of your souls" and from the Gospel where the LORD proclaims "I am the good shepherd.
 The good shepherd giveth his life for his sheep."
 The Sunday is also often referred to as Misericordia after the opening words of the introit.
-The Sunday is of semi-double rite and its liturgical colour, from Mattins, is white.
+The Sunday is of semi-double rite and its liturgical colour is white.

 Art: Jerome Nadal